 My clients find it helpful to remember that when their groups first began to earn its current income, they encountered hardship, small returns, and setbacks.
 But, everyone was so desperate-they didn’t count the cost.
 Re-adopt this mindset.
 Consistent new income arrives late in the process.
 Until then, celebrate wins that indicate progress, such as the new donors.

-When it comes to earning new income, work with your brain’s tendency to return to the tried-and-true.
+When it comes to earning new income, expect your brain’s to guide you to return to the tried-and-true.
 Expect the boomerang effect.
 Name it.
 Circumvent it.
 Your diversity goals are worth it.
 It’s your way forward.
-Create new brain patterns and find new successes.
+Create new brain patterns to find new successes.